-The audited Statement of Accounts 2022/23 was authorised for issue on 25 March 2024 by David Hodgkinson, Corporate Director of Resources.
+The draft Statement of Accounts 2022/23 was authorised for issue on 31 May 2023 by David Hodgkinson, Corporate Director of Resources.
 Events taking place after this date are not reflected in the financial statements or notes.

 The CIPFA Code of Practice stipulates that events after 31 March 2023 must be properly reflected in the statement of accounts up to the date that the statement is authorised for issue.
 There are two types of event: